sealingtech/EDCOP-INGEST/README.md

   timeout: 5
 ```

+**All winlogbeat filters, dashboards, templates, and logstash config are provided by [HELK](https://github.com/Cyb3rWard0g/HELK) and adapted for EDCOP.
+All Credit goes to Cyb3rWard0g for his amazing ELK stack work for windows log filtering.**

 #### Bro

 You can enable the Bro pipeline by setting ```enabled``` to ```true```, which allows Logstash to pull Bro logs from Redis using the key *bro*.